Go to Reviews.org US Edition

 Option 1: Binge

 It’s one of the newer arrivals to Australia’s streaming scene, but Binge is already proving to be a popular alternative to Foxtel, with much of the same content for the far more palatable price of $10 per month.
 Unlike Netflix, it has all three of Nolan’s Batman movies (Batman Begins, The Dark Knight and The Dark Knight Rises), rather than just the first and third.
-You can also try the service out with a two-week free trial.
+You can also try the service out with a seven-day free trial.

 Option 2: Netflix

 If you’re one of Netflix’s 11.9 million Aussie subscribers, you’re in luck, because Batman Begins is right there waiting for you.
 It’s also got the trilogy’s final flick, The Dark Knight Rises, but if you want to catch the second (and, in my opinion, best), The Dark Knight, you’ll need a binge subscription (or free trial).